scivision/xeyes-windows/README.md

 ; Display the app on third monitor. xeyes.exe -monitor 3

 ; All monitors are displayed as one coordinate axis,
 ; with the origin at the upper left corner of the primary monitor ; at X=2000, Y=800.
 ; The width of the applicaiton is 300 and the height is 700. xeyes.exe -geometry 300x200+2000+700

 ; Display the app at X coordinate 100 and Y coordinate 80, ; with the origin in the upper left of second monitor. xeyes.exe -monitor 2 -geometry +100+80
 ```

-### Terminate all xeyes:
-  - You can terminate all xeyes application that runs on your windows.
-    Hit ALT-space to bring up the system menu and then select "Terminate all xeyes".
+Terminate all xeyes application by ALT-space to bring up the system menu and then select "Terminate all xeyes".

-### Moving the eyes:
-  - You can move the eyes by left-click, hold, and dragging on the eyes
+Move the eyes by left-click, hold, and dragging on the eyes

-### Resizing the eyes:
-  - Double-click or right-click the eyes to bring up the windows frame.
+Resizing the eyes by Double-click or right-click the eyes to bring up the windows frame.
 Click and drag the frame.
-Then double-click or right-click the eyes
-    to remove the frame.
+Then double-click or right-click the eyes to remove the frame.

 ### Always on top:
-  - Hit ALT-space to bring up the system menu and then select "Always
+Hit ALT-space to bring up the system menu and then select "Always on top".
-    on top".
-  - Alternately: Double-click or right-click the eyes to bring up the
+Alternately: Double-click or right-click the eyes to bring up the windows frame.
-    windows frame.
-Then right-click on the menu bar to bring up the system
+Then right-click on the menu bar to bring up the system menu.
-    menu.
 Select "Always on top".
-Then double-click or right-click the
-    eyes to remove the frame.
+Then double-click or right-click the eyes to remove the frame.

 ## History